FuelLabs/fuels-ts/apps/docs/src/guide/contracts/read-only-calls.md

 <<< @/../../docs-snippets/test/fixtures/forc-projects/counter/src/main.sw#read-only-calls-5{rs:line-numbers}

-This contract have a storage property named `counter`, and it is initialiazed with `0`.
+This contract have a storage property named `counter`, and it is initialized with `0`.

 The function `increment_count` can be used to increment the `counter` value, and `get_count` can be used to get its current value.